 Installing dependencies locally

-you use a virtual environment to isolate your app's dependencies from your).
+virtual environment to isolate your app's dependencies from your system

-system packages.
-This ensures that your app only loads the dependencies that are
+packages.
+This ensures that your app only loads the dependencies that you

 declared in your app's

 dependency versions between your local and production environments.